emenegro/space-cells-ios/README.md

 Exercising collection view **loading**, **configuration** and **interaction** on iOS VIPER architecture.

-The motivation is to explore the implementation of a mechanism that allows the interaction with components inside cells without involving the view.
+The motivation is to explore the implementation of a mechanism tho allow the interaction with components inside cells without involving the view.

 ## Example app
 This app is composed of three views:

 - The main view showing a list of space posters.
-- An information view shown when tapping `Info` button.
+- An information view shown when tapping information button.
 - A detail view that shows the whole poster when tapping the cell.

 ![List](etc/list.png) ![Info](etc/info.png) ![Detail](etc/detail.png)

 ## Todo
-- *Allow loading of multiple cell types.*
+- **Allow loading of multiple cell types.**
 - UI testing.
-- PR and comments are welcomed!
+- Pull requests and comments are welcomed!

 ## Acknowledgements
 - Application icon from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File%3ACreative-Tail-rocket.svg).